 The University of Iowa provides exceptional educational opportunities in a variety of formats, including hybrid, online, and in-person options.
-With more than 200 areas of study and 100+ graduate, doctoral, and professional programs, the UI's flexible learning models and diverse disciplines make it easy for students to explore interests and gain skills.
-The university's varied program offerings include Business Analytics and Information Systems, Dance, EduFounded in 1847, the UI is the state's oldest institution of higher education and was the first public school in the nation to admit men and women on an equal basis.

-cation, Industrial and Systems Engineering, English and Creative Writing, Medical Laboratory Science, Sport and Recreation Management, and many more.
+With more than 200 areas of study and 100+ graduate, doctoral, and professional programs, the Ul's flexible learning models and diverse disciplines make it easy for students to explore interests and gain skills.
+The university's varied program offerings include Business Analytics and Information Systems, Dance, Education, Industrial and Systems Engineering, English and Creative Writing, Medical Laboratory Science, Sport and Recreation Management, and many more.
 In addition, the University of Iowa is also known for its world-class medical center, one of the top health care centers in the U.S. and a leader in both patient care and medical research.